Mobile esports games 2019: Top titles to look out for this year

 Could Asia spearhead the mobile esports breakthrough?

 Whilst mobile esports has found limited success in the west, you only have to look across to the Asian gaming scene to realise the full potential of competitive gaming on a smaller screen.
-The Clash Royale League World Finals was held in Japan, and with the 2019 SEA Games in the Philippines featuring mobile games like Mobile Legends: Bang Bang as a medal sport, it shows that some of 2019’s biggest mobile hits could come from Asia.
+The Clash Royale League World Finals was held in Japan, and with the 2019 SEA Games in the Philippines featuring mobile games like Mobile Legends: Bang Bang as a medal sport, it shows that some of the biggest mobile esports games 2019 hits could come from Asia.

 In the west, it’s titles like Clash Royale and Summoners War that are getting the greatest amount of attention in the esports realm.
 But if you are a mobile gamer in a country like China, then there’s a greater chance that you will be playing titles like Honor of Kings or even Battle of Balls.